elastic/edot-collector-configurator/docs/creating-recipes.md

       endpoint: $args.some_arg and $const.some_constant and $components.other-component # You can add args, const and other component names here.
 ```

+Components can refer to:

+- Arguments ($args.<name>)
+- Constants ($const.<name>)
+- Other component names ($components.<component-name>)

+This makes complex configuration generation flexible and reusable.

 ### Service

-This is the exact same `service` config defined upstream: https://opentelemetry.io/docs/collector/configuration/#service

-The only difference is that we'll use references to components as its values.
+The service block follows the same structure as the [upstream OpenTelemetry Collector configuration](https://opentelemetry.io/docs/collector/configuration/#service).
+The only difference is that instead of writing component names directly, you reference your defined components using $components.<name>.

 ```yaml
 service: